 mTXCameraRecord.stopRecord();

-To resume shooting from where you stopped, you do not need to call mTXCameraRecord.getPartsManager().deleteAllParts()
+If shooting is interrupted, and you want to resume shooting from where you stopped, do not call mTXCameraRecord.getPartsManager().deleteAllParts().

 @Override